Bramall Lane: Cricket

 Bramall Lane opened as a cricket ground in 1855, having been leased by Michael Ellison from the Duke of Norfolk at an annual rent of £70.
 The site was then away from the city's industrial area, and relatively free from smoke.
-It was built to host the matches of local cricket clubs and originally had six clubs playing there, one of whom was the Wednesday Cricket Club, forerunner of Sheffield Wednesday.
+It was built to host the matches of local cricket clubs and originally had six clubs playing there, one of whom was the Wednesday Cricket Club, which was founded in 1820 and turned out to be the direct forerunner of Sheffield Wednesday Football Club.

 Bramall Lane opened on 30 April 1855 as a cricket ground with a match between "The Eleven" and "The Twenty Two", The Eleven, despite being the senior team, lost by an innings and 28 runs.

 A team representing Yorkshire played the first county match at the ground, on 27 August 1855 against Sussex, but lost by an innings and 117 runs.

 Although the first county game had been played eight years earlier, the official Yorkshire County Cricket Club was not formed until 1863.
 The idea came from Ellison, who was using his own finances to support the club, in order to improve Bramall Lane's financial position as the county's headquarters.
 It was the club's headquarters until 1893, when they moved to Headingley in Leeds.

 In 1897, Jack Brown and John Tunnicliffe recorded a first wicket score of 378 against Sussex — a ground record that stands to this day.
 Brown's score of 311 and Yorkshire's innings of 681–5 declared were also records when the cricket ground closed.
 Other notable scores include 582–7 against Surrey in 1935 and 579 against the touring South Africa team in 1951.
 Six other scores in excess of 500 were made.
 In contrast there were a host of scores under 100, mainly in the 19th century, although Derbyshire's paltry total of 20 in 1939 remains the lowest ever score.
 Nottinghamshire were dismissed for 24 in 1888, but Kent bowled Yorkshire out for 30 during a match in 1865.
 Many of the low totals were made on rain affected, uncovered wickets.

 The ground hosted a single Test match in 1902, against Australia, which England lost by 143 runs.
 Australia won thanks to a century by Clem Hill and the bowling of Saunders and Noble, who each took five wickets in England's first innings of 145 and Noble and Trumble who took six and four wickets respectively to bowl the home team out for 195 second time around.
 The defeat was blamed on the poor light at the ground; a product of smoke emitted by local factories.
 Attendances were poor and the experiment was never repeated.